oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Claims controlling the validity of the SD-JWT, such as `iss`, `exp`, or `nbf` are usually included in plaintext.
 End-User claims MAY be included as plaintext as well, e.g., if hiding the particular claims from the Verifier does not make sense in the intended use case.
 Ultimately, an Issuer decides which claims are selectively disclosable and which are not.

-Plaintext claims are included in the SD-JWT just as in any other JWT.
+Plaintext claims are included in the SD-JWT just as they would be in any other JWT.

 Selectively disclosable claims are omitted from the SD-JWT.
-Instead, the hash digests of the respective Disclosures are contained as an array in a new claim, `_sd`.
-The `_sd` claim MUST be an array of strings, each string being a base64url-encoded hash digest of a Disclosure.
+Instead, the hash digests of the respective Disclosures and potentially decoy digests are contained as an array in a new claim, `_sd`.

+The `_sd` claim MUST be an array of strings, each string being a hash digests of a Disclosure or a decoy digest as described above.
+The array MAY be empty, although it is RECOMMENDED to omit the claim in this case to save space.

 The Issuer MUST hide the original order of the claims in the array.
-To this end, it is RECOMMENDED to either sort the array (e.g., alphanumerically, but the precise method does not matter) or to shuffle the array randomly.
-The array MAY be empty, although it is RECOMMENDED to omit the claim in this case to save space.
+To ensure this, it is RECOMMENDED to shuffle the array, e.g., by sorting it alphanumerically or randomly.
+The precise method does not matter as long as it does not depend on the original order of elements.

 #### Nested Data in SD-JWTs